EoghanODuffy/RiverGauge/README.md

 ### Sim Card
 There are a good few options out there for IoT SIM cards.
 I'm using Simbase for mine.
 The card costs €5 to buy and it costs about €4 per year to operate.
 1NCE also produce an affordable SIM with a €12 once-off cost to run it or about 10 years.

+### Data Storage
+Currently, I'm using ThingSpeak to upload and store data from the sensor.
+It's very simple to work with and has a good API.
+However, it is not very scalable.
+The free account is limited to only 4 devices and a paid account costing €100 for 10 devices.
+I plan to eventually upgrade it to an MQTT system.
+AWS looks to have the most reasonable hosting costs for the data use required.

 ## Assembly
 ### Electronics